 White Pass Scenic Byway

-Time to Allow: Allow three to six hours to fully enjoy this byway.
+Time to Allow: Allow about 3-6 hours to fully enjoy this byway.